Spartronics4915/Dashboard/README.md

   3. make sure the javascript side of pynetworktable2js is up to date (below www/js).
   3. start dashboard server: python DashboardServer.py
-  4. point your favorite web browser to http://localhost:5080, Firefox is recommended over Chrome due to improved performance of mjpg streaming.
+  4. point your favorite web browser to http://localhost:5080, Chrome is recommended over Firefox due to improved performance of h264 streaming and faster canvas implementation.

 ### Windows driver station